jojo157/Delightful-Penguins/README.md

 All Python files were validated with [PEP8 online](http://pep8online.com)

 The following errors were discovered and fixed to stay PEP8 compliant:
-- E302 expected 2 blank line, found 1.
+- E302 expected 2 blank lines, found 1.
 - E713 test for membership should be 'not in'
   - I had a conditional check where the statement was "if not x in y".
 I fixed the syntax as advised.
 - E501 line too long
   - This occurred where my function docstring was longer than 79 characters.
-I pushed the sentence to the next sentence to stay compliant.
+I pushed the sentence to the next line to stay compliant.
 - E225 missing whitespace around operator
   - This error was due to forgetting to put a whitespace on an assignment operator.